 See also the chapter on interpretation of our Handbook in our General Provisions section, GEN 2.2.36G in particular.

 Operators, depositories and trustees of funds in the TMPR should continue to comply with the rules that applied to them at the end of the transition period.
 See GEN 2.2.32R.

 The transitional power and application of legislative requirements to firms and investment funds in the TPR/TMPR

-The Treasury has provided the financial services regulators with a power to phase in post-transition period requirements, allowing flexibility for firms and investment funds to transition to a fully domestic UK regulatory framework.
+The Treasury provided the financial services regulators with a power to phase in post-transition period requirements, allowing flexibility for firms and investment funds to transition to a fully domestic UK regulatory framework.

-Please refer to our statement on the transitional power for more detail and see our rules for TP firms in the FCA Handbook at GEN 2.2.26R onwards and in particular, GEN 2.2.27R(3) and (4) and GEN 2.2.33R(3).
+Please refer to our TTP pages for more detail and see the rules in our Handbook for TPR firms at GEN 2.2.26R onwards and in particular, GEN 2.2.27R(3) and (4) and GEN 2.2.33R(3).

 You can also refer to the 4 Statutory Instruments passed by the Government which relate to the TPR: